roman-milk/roman-milk.github.io/training-mom.md

+===

- ****** Training Mom ****** byStoryTeller07© "I like that gown.
+"I like that gown.
 It's pure silk isn't it?
 Take it off.
 The underwear too."
 Libby felt she was towering over the woman hunched over subdued, seeming to shrink down all the more at being naked.
 Casually looking through the wardrobe she tried to think what would be suitable for this humble servant.
 Something demeaning was needed to keep her in place.
 It suddenly occurred to her.
 "Of course, what you need, its obvious, a cheap nylon maids uniform.
 "Follow me."
 On the floor above were attic rooms furnished for the maid but at the foot of the stairs she stopped.
 The young woman strode purposefully back to her room with Sophie scurrying behind anxious to have something to cover her naked body.
 Disappearing into her own walk in wardrobe she began rummaging for something.
 With a grin spread across her face Libby found it abandoned and forgotten, emerging triumphant with a crumpled piece of material.
 "This will do for you."
 She said, dropping it at Sophie's feet.

  Pulling it into shape she found it was a child's nurse's outfit consisting of a cotton dress with a little cap and apron.
 Libby was busy cutting off a red cross from the apron and cap.
 The dress was a tight fit but she had lost some weight while away and managed to squeeze into it.
 The material was thin but gave a little.
 While she tied on the apron and fitted the cap into her hair Libby rummaged for something else.
 Black stockings were an obvious accessory and a pair of little girls' frilly white knickers too.
 Attempting to roll the tight dress up her thighs to get the knickers on Libby became impatient.
 "Stop it you'll split the dress.
 They'll show through anyway.
 I can't wait all day.
 Come on I want my breakfast."
 The dress would have been difficult to walk in with it hugging her body like a sheath but it was so short it hardly covered her thighs.
 As much as it hugged her bottom so to her breasts were tightly embraced, squashed up into a deep cleavage ready to pop out.
 There didn't seem to be room for underwear and none was offered anyway.